facudv/Unity-2022-GOAP/README.md

 # Unity-2022-GOAP
- A prototype that uses GOAP based on world state values, using lambdas and a* to be generated the plan
+An AI that uses GOAP based on world state values, using lambdas and a* to be generated the action planning.
+The world state values can be modified in the game and this causes different results in the final plan.